rhit-Anar/ESP-IDF-Setup-Guide/README.md

    + Make sure you have **export.ps1** file in your path such as: C:\Espressif\frameworks\esp-idf-v5.4.3 **look for => export.ps1**.
 > [!NOTE]
 > AT THIS POINT YOU HAVE  SUCCESSFULLY DOWNLOADED THE ESP-IDF TOOL.
 IN SECTION 5, IT SHOWS HOW TO CONNECT TO THE IDF tool from PowerShell.
-## 4. Bridge Connection Between Powershell and Idf tool
+## 4. Bridge Connection Between Powershell And Idf Tool
 > [!IMPORTANT]
 >  ALWAYS DO THIS WHEN YOU OPEN A NEW TERMINAL!
 You must run the export script every time you open a new terminal, because it only creates a temporary bridge to the ESP-IDF tools; once the terminal closes, the environment variables are cleared, and the system no longer recognizes the idf.py command.
    1. Open PowerShell on your computer.